 Interviews are another regular use case for verbatim transcription to be used.
 Depending on the type of interview, such as a police witness interview, standard verbatim transcription may be used.
 However, in a more general interview, such as one done in media or for news and business, the text is often edited slightly.
 Transcribing an interview for example, for a news report, needs to be readable, and it is important to edit for grammar for example, and remove utterances to help viewers and listeners fully understand what was said.
 Having transcriptions of interviews can help the media to also avoid lawsuits should someone claim they never said something which airs on a broadcast.
 Verbatim transcripts can help to give interviewers peace of mind and a true record to cover themselves should they be on beats which are more controversial in nature or interviewing noteworthy subjects.
 Verbatim interview transcripts can also be used by HR teams as they speak to potential hires and the objectives there can be different as well.

 Additionally, research is another clear area which relies on verbatim transcription.
 In research, professionals are most likely using edited text transcription for readability.
 Researchers often use full verbatim transcription and and non verbatim transcription though depending on the nature of the research.
 Medical research often needs word for word verbatim transcripts, whereas media research may be better off providing clean verbatim transcription of findings.

 How to do Verbatim transcription

-Transcripts can either be produced manually in-house by your team, automatically by Artificial Intelligence (AI) based tools or they can be outsourced to a provider.
+Transcripts can either be produced manually in-house by your team, automatically by Artificial Intelligence (AI) based tools or they can be outsourced to a transcription provider.

 It’s important to note that it’s much tricker to get transcripts correct word-for-word when they’re done in-house or by AI alone.
 Companies producing them in-house are often using interns or professionals who aren’t trained in transcription.
 It can therefore be a manual, tedious and time consuming process to get things done right.